 Roger J. Medel, M.D.
 Dr. Medel has served on the Company's Board of Directors since December 2020.
 Dr. Medel is the co-founder of Pediatrix Medical Group, Inc., formerly known as MEDNAX, Inc., (NYSE:MD), a national health solutions partner comprised of the nation's leading providers of physician services, and has served as a director of Pediatrix Medical Group, Inc. from 1979 to March 2023.
 Dr. Medel served as President of Pediatrix Medical Group, Inc. from 1979 until May 2000 and again from March 2003 until May 2004.
-He served as Chief Executive Officer of Pediatrix Medical Group, Inc. from 1979 until December 2002, and again from March 2003 until July 2020 when he retired.
-Dr. Medel has served as a member of the Board of Trustees of the Dana Farber Cancer Institute, Inc. since January 2011 and also has served on the Board of Directors of Schweiger Dermatology Group, a privately held, private equity backed, multi-state dermatology practice, since 2014.
+He served as Chief Executive Officer of Pediatrix Medical Group, Inc. from 1979 until May 2000 and again from March 2003 until May 2004.
+He served as a member of the Board of Trustees of the Dana Farber Cancer Institute, Inc. since January 2011 and also has served on the Board of Directors of Schweiger Dermatology Group, a privately held, private equity backed, multi-state dermatology practice, since 2014.
 He previously served on the Board of Directors of InnovaCare Health, a privately held, private equity backed, healthcare company.
-He currently serves on the Advisory Committee of MBF Healthcare Partners and, from June 2006 to April 2009, served on the Board of Directors of MBF Healthcare Acquisition Corp.
+He currently serves on the Advisory Committee of MBF Healthcare Acquisition Corp.
 He was a member of the Board of Trustees of the University of Miami from January 2004 to February 2012.
 Dr. Medel actively participates as a member of several medical and professional organizations.